-By |Published On: November 26th, 2021|Categories: Research Insights, Guest Posts, Academic Research Insight, Behavioral Finance|
+By |Published On: November 26th, 2021|Categories: Research Insights, Academic Research Insight, Guest Posts, Behavioral Finance|

 Hendrik Bessembinder published a fascinating paper, which finds that nearly all publicly traded stocks in the U.S. — if held as buy and hold investments — underperform Treasury bills.
 This finding is incredibly surprising and interesting.
 Of course, when bold claims are made, they tend to attract a lot of attention.
 For example, Alpha Architect has covered the fascinating Bessembinder research here and here, and the research has been cited in the media across various outlets.